publiccodenet/publiccode.net/membership/founding-membership.md

 We’ll open other types of membership from 2020.

-## Benefits of being a founding member
+## Benefits of being a member

-As a founding member, you’ll shape the Foundation’s processes and governance.
+As a member, you’ll shape the Foundation’s processes and governance.

 You will: